In a single experiment, The best PCR amplification can be achieved by determining the optimum annealing temperature using the gradient PCR.

 What is gradient PCR?

-“The factual determination of annealing temperature can be achieved using a series of optimisation experiments in a single run by the gradient PCR machine.”
+“The factual determination of annealing temperature can be achieved using a series of optimization experiments in a single run by the gradient PCR machine.”

 In the gradient PCR, not only the annealing temperature but other modifications such as an optimum concentration of MgCl2, buffer and primers can be decided using the gradient PCR.